September 4 is the anniversary of the death of Father Vincent Capodanno, M.M.

 The Maryknoll Fathers and Brothers is among the film’s supporters.
 On several occasions, filming has occurred on the Maryknoll campus.
 Father Raymond Finch and Brother John Blazo have participated in the filming.

-The film, Called and Chosen – Father Vincent R. Capodanno, will be broadcast on EWTN.
-Here are the current dates and eastern times of the broadcast (please check local listings as the times may change):
+The film, Called and Chosen – Father Vincent R. Capodanno, was broadcast on EWTN.

 Fr.
 Vincent Capodanno memorial in Staten Island, NY